|

 - The American Association of University Women Maryland.

-Peacefire recently conducted a review of the sites one Internet filter, SurfWatch, blocked of the first 1,000 working .coms.
+Peacefire conducted a review of the sites one Internet filter, SurfWatch, blocked of the first 1,000 working .coms.
 According to Peacefire, out of 1,000 sites tested, 147 were blocked.
 Of those 147 blocked sites, 96 sites were under construction and did not have content, 42 were non-pornographic and did not have sexually explicit content and nine were pornographic.
 According to Peacefire, this constitutes an error rate of 82 percent.
 A search of the Surfwatch (now SurfControl) Web site revealed press releases acknowledging - but not refuting - the Peacefire study.
 See also official government reports reviewing the effectiveness of filters.

 Ashcroft v.
 ACLU, 542 U. S. ____ (2004) (COPA II)